python-poetry/poetry/docs/contributing.md

 {{% /note %}}

 If you would like to take on an issue, feel free to comment on the issue tagging `@python-poetry/triage`.
 We are more than happy to discuss solutions on the issue.
-If you would like help with navigating the code base, are looking for something to work on, or want feedback on a design or change, join us on our [Discord server][Discord] or start a [Discussion][Discussions].
+If you would like to help with navigating the code base, are looking for something to work on, or want feedback on a design or change, join us on our [Discord server][discord] or start a [Discussion][discussions].

 #### Local development